In order for a company to succeed in the market, managers have to-work efficiently and effectively in order to meet their business objectives.

 Could it be that there was an incident previously that resulted in a new policy?
 Did someone leave their position or get let go?
 This is important because it helps give a better understanding as to why something new was brought in to begin with.
 Next, you must consider the positives/negatives of the new policy, procedure or person to better understand how they can be utilized in the business environment.
 Understanding these key factors is crucial to proper implementation within the team dynamics without disrupting too much of the workflow.

-Open & Clear Communications
+Open and Clear Communications

 One of the most crucial traits of any successful Project Manager involves effective and proper communication to both his/her team and clients.
 Having clear channels available is essential in order for delivering clear and concise instructions to the team, and making sure that clients are aware of all activity to their requested work.